atomicwest/ghostwalker-rpg/README.md

 ### developed with Unity 5.1.1

-A build hasn't been made yet, but you can create your own from the resources on this repo.
+A build hasn't been made yet, but you can create your own from the resources here.
+Clone/download this repo and open from Unity to access the project files.

 Here is a demo from my ig: